Ctrl-F to search within page

 1962 - The Wylie Tuttle House, Stamford CT.
 Unbuilt.

 Renovated by architects Bodron+Fruit.
-They remade the north end of the house, which had contained an entertaining-scaled kitchen and a dark warren of servants’ rooms, replacing it with a new kitchen, a family room and dining area, a guest room, and service and staff areas.
-Elsewhere, bathrooms were gutted, bedrooms were reconfigured, and the bronze and steel balustrades were restored.
-Bodron+Fruit also designed an elegant new pool pavilion with a flat concrete roof.
+They remade the north end of the house, replacing it with a new kitchen, a family room and dining area, a guest room, and service and staff areas.
+Elsewhere, bathrooms were gutted, bedrooms were reconfigured, and the bronze and steel balustrades were restored; there was a new pool pavilion with a flat concrete roof.
 New landscape design by Reed Hilderbrand of Watertown MA.
 Photos by Todd Eberle.

 1968 - The James A. D. Geier House, Kugler Mill Road, in the Indian Hills area of Cincinnati OH.
 Commissioned 1965.